QuentinOchem/ada-spark-rfcs/considered/rfc-borrow-limited-objects.md

 Limited Access References and Types
 -----------------------------------

+TODO: Review this with safe access in mind - a limited access is essentially a safe pointer here!

 The idea of limited access types introduces further value to move semantics.
 The primary distinction here is between a regular access type,